A Game-Theoretic Approach for Hierarchical Epidemic Control: Hierarchical Epidemic Control

 We ran some preliminary experiments comparing Equation~\eqref{closedform} with the actual output of the ABM~\citep{wilder2020modeling}; partial results are shown in Figure~\ref{fig:ABM_vs_closedform}.
 Note that Equation~\eqref{closedform} is a one-shot formula, whereas the ABM computes contacts and infections recursively over several time-periods with an initial \textit{incubation period} so that the effect of the first-period contacts are manifested only after a delay.
 Hence, we contrast the ABM output after $8$ periods (to account for the average incubation period of 7 days~\citep{lauer2020incubation}) with the above closed-form estimation.
-In the experiments we report, we have $2$ States under the Government, each State having $2$ Counties ($4$ Counties in total); each County $a$ has a population of $N_a=250$; the transport matrix is symmetric, given by $r_{aa'} = 0.25$ for every pair of Counties $a,a'$.
-We set $p = 0.047$ \citep{wilder2020modeling} and $C=15$ (calculated based on \citet{prem2017projecting}).
-For each set of experiments (represented by a separate color in Figure~\ref{fig:ABM_vs_closedform}), each County has the same \textit{initial infection rate} $\Ii_a/N_a$ and applies the same policy $\alpha$.
-In Figure~\ref{fig:closedalpha}, we vary $\alpha$ on the x-axis, for different (fixed) values of $\Ii_a/N_a$ which is the same for all Counties; similarly, in Figure~\ref{fig:closedinitFrac}, for different policies, we vary the initial infection rates.
+In the experiments we report, we have $2$ States under the Government, each State having $2$ Counties; each County $a$ has a population of $N_a=250$; the transport matrix is symmetric, given by $r_{aa'} = 0.25$ for every pair of Counties $a,a'$.
+We set $p = 0.047$ \citep{wilder2020modeling} and $C=15$ (calculated based on Prem et al.~\citep{prem2017projecting}).\footnote{In this symmetric setting, the number of new infections grows linearly with $\alpha$.} For each set of experiments (represented by a separate color in Figure~\ref{fig:ABM_vs_closedform}), each County has the same \textit{initial infection rate} $\Ii_a/N_a$ and applies the same policy $\alpha$.
+In Figure~\ref{fig:closedalpha}, we vary $\alpha$ on the x-axis, for different (fixed) values of $\Ii_a/N_a$; similarly, in Figure~\ref{fig:closedinitFrac}, for different policies, we vary the initial infection rates.
 The plots indicate qualitative similarity between the ABM and our approximation; a salient point of similarity is that the additional number of infections decreases as the initial infection rate gets higher or lower than a middling point, everything else remaining the same.
 This is because a higher infection rate implies less ``room for growth'' due to a fixed population, whereas a lower value of the same rate causes fewer further infections over the same horizon.